ceramic-engine/ceramic-engine.github.io/content/blog/2022-11-28-ceramic-in-unity.md

 ### It doesn't need Unity

-**Ceramic** is standalone.
+The tech stack of **Ceramic** is standalone.
 It can export and run apps by itself, without Unity.
 You simply run a command from CLI or [Visual Studio Code](https://code.visualstudio.com/), and _voilà_, you got a working app!

 ![Ceramic window](/static/img/ceramic-window-1.png)